How to Set Up SSL Aabsolutely Free Using Let’s Encrypt

-2. SEO: Always be in good books of GOOGLE
+2. SEO: Always be in the Good Books of Google

-- More referrer data: Whenever traffic passes to an HTTPS-enabled site, it does not strip away your referral data.
+- More Referrer Data: Whenever traffic passes to an HTTPS-enabled site, it does not strip away your referral data.
 This is unlike HTTP where the referral information is not preserved and transferred as “Direct”.
-This becomes an issue in analytics report as you cannot tell where this traffic comes from.
+This becomes an issue in analytics reports as you cannot tell where this traffic comes from.

-- The boost in rankings: Need I say more?
+- The Boost in Rankings: Need I say more?
 Unlike other ranking signals (Original content and link building), it does not merit heavy increases.
-Though Google may consider it as a slight ranking boost as of now, but if you decide to setup SSL, it can have a notable impact in the future.
+Though Google may consider it as a slight ranking boost as of now, if you decide to set up SSL, it can have a notable impact in the future.

 - Revenue Conversions: When HTTPS and SSL are in place, the green lock in the URL bar gets active.
 This helps users perceive a sense of privacy and trust.
 Additionally, it can be a revenue driver by supporting more and more conversions.

-- Speed issues: Since HTTPS, in itself, is a ranking factor, one might think that HTTPS sites are faster to load.
-Although this idea appears to be good, but in reality, if you setup SSL, it can imply a minor drop in site speed.
-This mainly happens due to the extra communication “handshakes” needed between the servers.
+- Speed Issues: Since HTTPS in itself is a ranking factor, one might think that HTTPS sites are faster to load.
+Although this idea appears to be good in reality if you set up SSL, it can imply a minor drop in site speed.
+However, this mainly happens due to the extra communication “handshakes” needed between the servers.

-- Compatibility issues: The world may be moving towards SSL revolution, still everything is not HTTPS ready yet.
+- Compatibility Issues: The world may be moving towards the SSL revolution still, everything is not HTTPS ready yet.
 Once in a while, an older web application will pop up that has trouble adopting the HTTPS URLs.

-Most of these issues, however, are due to the improper implementation of SSL migration or steps of switching from HTTP to HTTPS.
+However, most of these issues are due to the improper implementation of SSL migration or steps of switching from HTTP to HTTPS.
 Sometimes, both.
-Stay tuned as we will cover these common pitfalls and how you can avoid them in our next article.

 In closing, sites that use HTTPS, account for nearly one-third of Page one results in Google as of June last year.
-With the advent of free and easy methods to setup SSL like Let’s Encrypt, these numbers are just beginning to increase.
+With the advent of free and easy methods to set up SSL like Let’s Encrypt, these numbers are just beginning to increase.
 It has made it unbelievably easy for both developers and site owners to provide an automated, validated SSL certificate and switch over to HTTPS for free.
-Alright, this was all about getting SSL/HTTPs and securing your website.
-If you are by far convinced to make the switch, you should try experimenting with the website design as well.
+Alright, this was all about getting SSL/HTTPS and securing your website.
+If you are now ready to make the switch, you should try experimenting with the website design as well.
 For this, check out TemplateToaster, a web design software that provides you with themes to modify your website or build a new one and set up SSL on it.

 Best Drag and Drop interface to Design stunning WordPress Themes

 Have any questions or comments about setting up SSL on your WordPress website?
-Share with us in the comments section below!
+Share with me in the comments section below!